StewyDev65/HoldMyGuns/README.md

 ## Notes

-- Client-side only — safe for servers, will not cause missing mod errors
+- Client-side only.
+Safe for servers, will not cause missing mod errors
-- This is my first uploaded mod — feedback and issues welcome!
+- This is my first _uploaded_ mod!
 - If a future update to either mod breaks compatibility, open an issue

 ## Building from Source